coinbase/temporal-ruby/examples/README.md

 This directory contains examples demonstraiting different features or this library and Temporal.

-To try these out you need to have Temporal and TChannel Proxy running ([setup instructions](https://github.com/coinbase/temporal-ruby#installing-dependencies)).
+To try these out you need to have a running Temporal service ([setup instructions](https://github.com/coinbase/temporal-ruby#installing-dependencies)).

 Install all the gem dependencies by running: